stefanofa/awesome/TOPICS.md

 ## plan-mode

 *   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans and code diffs visually, share with your team, send feedback to agents with one click.

-## skills

-*   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans and code diffs visually, share with your team, send feedback to agents with one click.

-*   [Eronred/aso-skills](https://github.com/Eronred/aso-skills) - AI agent skills for App Store Optimization (ASO) and app marketing.
-Built for indie developers, app marketers, and growth teams who want Cursor, Claude Code, or any Agent Skills-compatible AI assistant to help with keyword research, metadata optimization, competitor analysis, and app growth.

-*   [SawyerHood/dev-browser](https://github.com/SawyerHood/dev-browser) - A Claude Skill to give your agent the ability to use a web browser

-*   [ParthJadhav/app-store-screenshots](https://github.com/ParthJadhav/app-store-screenshots) - end to end app store screenshot creation using AI

-*   [Leonxlnx/taste-skill](https://github.com/Leonxlnx/taste-skill) - Taste-Skill - gives your AI good taste. stops the AI from generating boring, generic slop

-*   [timescale/pg-aiguide](https://github.com/timescale/pg-aiguide) - MCP server and Claude plugin for Postgres skills and documentation.
-Helps AI coding tools generate better PostgreSQL code.

-*   [mcp-use/mcp-use](https://github.com/mcp-use/mcp-use) - The fullstack MCP framework to develop MCP Apps for ChatGPT / Claude & MCP Servers for AI Agents.

-*   [lobehub/lobehub](https://github.com/lobehub/lobehub) - 🤯 LobeHub is your Chief Agent Operator, organizing your agents into 7×24 operations by hiring, scheduling, and reporting on your entire AI team.

 ## app-store-analytics